 Toxic substances like lead and mercury are leading causes of death from water pollutants.
 These materials are often ingested by fish and other sea creatures we consume.

-5. Destruction of the ecosystem
+5. Destruction of The Ecosystem

-6. Death of animals
+6. Death of Animals

 This is a no-brainer.
-When the water is unsuitable for any life, whatever is left there will eventually die off.
+When the water is unsuitable for life, whatever is left there will eventually die off.

-7. Loss of entire species
+7. Loss of Entire Species

 Pollutants may also affect the breeding capacity of affected animals.
 This can cause a loss of entire species if care is not taken.